xwl42/tp/docs/UserGuide.md

 ```

 **Examples:**
-- `list` followed by `delete 2` — Deletes the 2nd student in the LambdaLab.
+- Deletes the 2nd student in the LambdaLab: `list` followed by `delete 2`.
-- `find Betsy` followed by `delete 1` — Deletes the 1st student in the results of the `find` command.
+- Deletes the 1st student in the results of the `find` command: `find Betsy` followed by `delete 1`.

 <box type="tip">